 “Decide what to do with your life,” he told us as if he were revealing launch codes for a ballistic missile strike, “or life will decide for you.”
 Turns out the man was right.

-During my so-called career I have cleaned bathroom stalls, flipped burgers, washed dishes, delivered pizzas, made auto parts, hosted radio shows, driven heavy machinery, poured over payroll records, maintained inventory, created marketing plans, brewed lattes and flown in helicopters, among other things.
+During my so-called career I have cleaned bathroom stalls, flipped burgers, washed dishes, delivered pizzas, made auto parts, hosted radio shows, driven heavy machinery, poured over payroll records, maintained inventory, created marketing plans, brewed lattes, stocked grocery shelves overnight and flown in helicopters, among other things.
 And looking back I can count on one hand the number of jobs I actually enjoyed, while still having enough fingers left over to maintain a proper bowling grip.

 In the early days I dabbled in employment the way others might dabble in real estate or the stock market, dipping a toe in a variety of occupational waters.
 A few weeks here, a couple of months there, trying different professions on for size.
 Usually it was just long enough to realize that “entry-level” actually meant “everything runs downhill and welcome to the bottom of the hill.”
 These were the types of jobs where the middle finger served in place of resignation letters.
 Jobs with a low bullshit quotient – what you get when you compare your paycheck to the amount of excrement you have to wade through.
 The wider the gap, the less likely you’ll be sticking around long enough to pick up that gold watch.

 I recently received my Social Security Statement – you know, the document that tracks your earnings every year starting from day one – which may help put all this in perspective.
 To “nutshell” the whole thing, let me just point out that my annual totals do not even contain commas until the fourth year in.
 Perhaps most perplexing of all is the notation for my seventh year, in which, according to government statistics, I generated absolutely no income whatsoever.
 Nothing.
 A financial flat line.
 A big, fat, glaring zero.